-The liquidity scenarios are modelled using a Group-wide approach which considers local specifics where these are justified by influencing factors such as the market or the legal environment or certain business characteristics; calculation is performed at Group head office.
-When modelling cash inflows and outflows a minimum distinction is made between products, customer segments and individual currencies (where applicable).
-For products without a contractual maturity, cash inflows and outflows are allocated using a geometric Brownian motion which derives statistical forecasts for future daily balances from the observed, exponentially weighted historical volatility of the corresponding products.
+The liquidity scenarios are modelled using a Group-wide approach which considers local specifics where warranted due to factors such as the market or the legal environment or certain business characteristics; the calculation is performed at Group head office.
+When modelling cash inflows and outflows a distinction is at minimum made between products, customer segments and individual currencies (where applicable).
+For products without a contractual maturity, the distribution of cash inflows and outflows is calculated using a geometric Brownian motion which derives statistical forecasts for future daily balances from the observed, exponentially weighted historical volatility of the corresponding products.